pragmasoft-ua/kite-chat/backend/README.md

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.

+### Upgrade dependencies

+First, upgrade Quarkus with `choco upgrade quarkus` (on Windows) or `sdk upgrade quarkus` (on Linux), then use `quarkus upgrade` to upgrade Quarkus BOM in the pom, then upgrade other dependencies `./mvnw versions:use-latest-releases`

 ### TODO

 - stop exposing real chat ids and websocket ids as member ids